Johan Peter Emilius Hartmann: Style

 Hartmann's works are characterized by artistic seriousness, dramatic vitality, and in particular, by national coloring.
 The Nordic elements, which can be discerned in the themes based on folksongs, modulations, and the tendency towards rather dark sounds, emerged strongly after the 1830s.
 Hartmann united these Romantic influences with a strong control over both form and theme, acquired through his Classical training.

 Hartmann's life covered the whole 19th century and his very varied output makes it difficult to slot him in one category.
 His early works, such as a Flute Sonata or a Piano Quartet were still written in Beethoven's lifetime and are naturally in the style of the Viennese classicist period.
 Influences from the then prevailing German models - Weber, Spohr or Marschner - can also be detected.
 Much of his later work belongs to the generation of Robert Schumann or Felix Mendelssohn.
 Still his style continued developing over the years.
 Later compositions, such as the monumental A-Minor piano sonata or some Overtures (Yrsa) bear some similarities with Brahms.
 And there are pre-modernist accents in many of his latest pieces pointing notably to Carl Nielsen.
 His work had a strong influence on Scandinavian composers of later generations such as Edvard Grieg, Peter Erasmus Lange-Mueller or Carl Nielsen.
 Edvard Grieg wrote in an article in Musikbladet in 1885 how important a composer Hartmann was not only for Denmark but for all composers of Nordic countries: »What composer in Scandinavia with genuine feeling for Scandinavia does not remember today what he owes to Hartmann !
 The best, the most profound thoughts that a whole posterity of more or less consequential spirits has lived on have been first expressed by him, have been made to resound in us by him ».

-In his old age, Hartmann’s ever increasing originality gave him the nickname of being the «old man prodigy» («Vidunderolding»).
+In his old age, Hartmann’s increasing originality gave him the nickname of being the «old man prodigy» («Vidunderolding»).
 Overall, his music displays great diversity, going from humour and poetry to drama and tragedy.